PHYS3011 Mathematical Physics

 - Level 3 option in the Physics major sequence

 - The area of knowledge for this unit is Mathematical and Physical Sciences

 - Level 3 elective

-- The content of this unit covers (1) methods of mathematical physics, placing elements of mathematics from the Level 1 and Level 2 complementary mathematics units in the context of quantum mechanics, electrodynamics, relativity, classical mechanics, atomic and nuclear physics, condensed matter physics and quasi-particles; and (2) methods and projects in computational physics.
+- The content of this unit covers (1) methods of mathematical physics, placing elements of mathematics from the Level 1 and Level 2 complementary mathematics units in the context of quantum mechanics, electrodynamics, relativity and classical physics; and (2) methods and projects in computational physics.
 The content is explored with reference to a range of applications and physical contexts, and developed and applied through a series of laboratory tasks.
-Skills in problem identification, mathematical exploration and solution are fostered through assignment sheets and tutorial activities.
+Skills in problem identification, mathematical exploration and solution are fostered through assignments, practice problem sets and tutorial activities.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the laboratory component.